 And let’s not forget, North Carolina also re-elected its Democratic governor in 2020.
-Although the state leans rights, it’s not nearly as beholden to the GOP versus years past.
+Although the state leans right, it’s not nearly as beholden to the GOP versus years past.

-And keep in mind, Stacey Abrams came with 1.4 percentage points of defeating popular candidate Republican Brian Kemp in the state’s gubernatorial race in 2018, despite allegations obstacles were applied to keep some of Abrams’ supporters from voting.
+And keep in mind, Stacey Abrams came with 1.4 percentage points of defeating popular candidate Republican Brian Kemp in Georgia’s gubernatorial race in 2018, despite allegations obstacles were applied to keep some of Abrams’ supporters from voting.

 The very competitive 2018 gubernatorial race, GOP presidential candidates’ declining numbers over the years, Biden’s upset win in 2020 in the Peach State and the recent Democratic senatorial sweep in the January’s runoff races are an indication of things to come in Georgia.

 Pew Research Center survey data shows that Blacks, Hispanics and Asian Americans are more likely to vote Democratic while Whites are narrowly aligned with the Republican Party.

 And while non-White voters already play a significant role in driving the nation’s electorate, expect them to play an even greater role in 2024, even if immigration continues to be curbed.